If Denver doesn’t change its laws, people could be allowed to drink full-strength beer in its parks starting on Jan. 1, 2019.

 What’s Denver thinking?

 The city’s parks department is circulating a proposal for some other significant changes to alcohol policy, and the overall trend is looking boozier.

 The big one: It would remove all of the rules’ references to 3.2 beer.
 Instead, it would leave the decision on park beer up to the city and state.
-So, again, that would legalize full-strength in the park unless Denver City Council acts.
-(No word from council on that.)

 The proposal also would loosen up several other rules about alcohol and events.

 “We’re being less restrictive with the types of alcoholic beverages that are going to be served and where,” said parks spokeswoman Cyndi Karvaski.
 The proposal is meant to get rid of inconsistencies in the current policy, she said.

 “It’s making it a little bit more clear,” she added.

 No more special limits.
 Currently, there can only be two beer/wine-serving festivals and public events at Sloan’s each year.
 That limit would be removed.
 Also, full alcohol service would be allowed at permitted Sloan’s Lake events.